 “Ranking high in the list of best teas for bloating is peppermint.
 This herbal tea has anti-spasmodic properties, so it’s useful to soothe bloating due to cramping.”

 What’s more, chamomile is a natural sleep aid and several studies confirm its calming and de-stressing effect.
-And if you find chamomile a bit bland, you can mix it with other herbal teas known to help bring the bloat down, such as peppermint.
+If you find chamomile a bit bland, you can mix it with the other debloat teas on this list – such as peppermint – or add some honey to sweeten.

 5. Fennel

-Fennel is one of those lesser-known herbal teas that can quickly become a favourite if you’re looking to beat the bloat.
-Thats' because fennel seeds have an anti-inflammatory effect due to their high anethole content.
+Fennel is one of the lesser-known herbal teas for bloating.
+Fennel seeds have an anti-inflammatory effect due to their high anethole content.
 This compound is also found in anise and lab studies found it can block the body’s inflammatory response.
-Moreover, fennel is high in fiber, so it encourages bowel function and is a great choice if your digestion is sluggish.
+Moreover, fennel is high in fibre, so it encourages bowel function and is a great choice if your digestion is sluggish.

 Beautiful hibiscus flowers aren’t just pretty.
 Hibiscus has a balancing effect on aldosterone, which is the hormone responsible for keeping the kidneys efficiently processing water and salts and for keeping electrolytes in check.
 It's definitely the best tea for bloating if you struggle with water retention!
 This flower is packed with Vitamin C and antioxidants that can strengthen the gut’s function, and studies confirm it can inhibit E.coli, a bacteria that causes gas and bloating.